Pasta e Fagioli is an Italian pasta and bean soup or stew. It is wonderfully frugal, hearty and full of great simple flavours.

 Of course, is the short answer!
 However, I will try and persuade you not to.

 If you want to rework this recipe with canned beans then skip all of the soaking and reduce the cooking time to 20-25 minutes.

 It will change the flavours or more specifically the texture very much.
 The cooking of the beans in the tomato soup part of this recipe adds a silky finish to the recipe.

-The starches and proteins from the beans leach into the cooking medium and adds so much.
+The starches and proteins from the beans leach into the cooking medium and adds texture.

 - 2 Tbsp Olive Oil

 - 200 g (1 1/3 Cup) Onion

 - 1 Tsp Dried Oregano

 - 1 Tsp Tomato Puree